SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

   Let $(X, sub)$ be a poset and $U subset.eq X$. $U$ is an upward-closed set if $forall x, y in X$, if $x in U$ and $x sub y$ then $y in U$.
 ]

-Given any function it is not guaranteed that a fixpoint exists.
-However if we restrict ourself to _monotone_ functions, then by the Knaster-Tarski theorem @tarski there exists at least one fixpoint, moreover the set of all fixpoints is also a complete lattice, which guarantees the existance and uniqueness the least and greatest fixpoints.
+Given a function $f : L -> L$ where $(L, sub)$ is a complete lattice, it is not guaranteed that a fixpoint exists.
+However if we restrict ourself to _monotone_ functions, then by the Knaster-Tarski theorem @tarski there exists at least one fixpoint.
+Moreover the set of all fixpoints is also a complete lattice, which guarantees the existence and uniqueness the least and greatest fixpoints.

 #definition("monotone function")[
   Let $(X, sub)$ be a poset and $f: X -> X$ a function. $f$ is monotone if $forall x, y in X. x sub y => f(x) sub f(y)$